ShaneBonkowski/shane-bonkowski-dot-com/app/comics/README.md

 If creating a new comic series, or a one-off comic:

 - Fill in the data accordingly, updating the links, title, description, etc.
 - NOTE: This will link to the comic cover image (e.g. `{comic-series-name}-cover-art.webp`), not the actual comic!
-The actual comic and the cover image will typically be different sizes.